Sioux: History

+Creation stories

+There are a number of creation stories within the tribes.
+One widely noted creation story for Dakota people is at Bdóte, the area where the Minnesota and Mississippi Rivers meet.
+Lakota people relate to Wind Cave in South Dakota as their site of emergence.

 Ancestral Sioux

-The ancestral Sioux most likely lived in the Central Mississippi Valley region and later in Minnesota, for at least two or three thousand years.
+The ancestral Sioux most likely lived in the Central Mississippi Valley region and later in Minnesota for at least two or three thousand years.
 The ancestors of the Sioux arrived in the northwoods of central Minnesota and northwestern Wisconsin from the Central Mississippi River shortly before 800 AD.
 Archaeologists refer to them as the Woodland Blackduck-Kathio-Clam River Continuum.
 Around 1300 AD, they adopted the characteristics of a northern tribal society and became known as the Seven Council Fires.